To build your own Itinerary, click to add an item to your Itinerary basket.

 In the shadow of Windsor Castle, Windsor Parish Church is open seven days a week and contains wood carvings by Grinling Gibbons and a beautiful painting of the Last Supper which is considered a national treasure.
 It was given by George III following alterations to the royal chapel and was restored in 2003.

 63 gunmetal plaques marked with Queen Elizabeth II's personal royal cypher connect this walking trail around 63 of Windsor's finest sights.
-Pick up a free map and leaflet at the Royal Windsor Information Centre or check out the Commonwealth Walkway website where you can get the lowdown on the route's points of interest.
+Check out the Queen's Walkway digital brochure where you can get the lowdown on the route's points of interest for free.

 Follow 18 bronze Eton coat of arms markers on a circular tour of this historic town.
 You'll discover a fascinating heritage and many fun facts to impress your friends.
 There is a charge for the printed guide but the downloadable version is free.